Configuration Management: What Is It and Why Is It Important?

 Is Infrastructure-as-Code Configuration Management?

 Infrastructure-as-code (or IaC for short) is the practice of ensuring all provisioned infrastructure is done so through code.
 The purpose of IaC is to have a written record of which services exist, where they are located, and under what circumstance.
-Configuration management might choose to leverage aspects of
+Configuration management might choose to leverage aspects of IaC in order to achieve the full understanding of all the technology assets a company owns.

 Is Continuous Integration/Delivery Configuration Management?